-There are 2 types of lands — freehold and leasehold.
+There are 2 types of land for residential properties; freehold and leasehold.
 In terms of freehold land, the owner has complete power to transfer his or her ownership to another person.
 In the context of leasehold land, the property or land belongs solely to the government and would only be valid for 99 years.

 Most of the time, the conditions would include Bumiputera land or reserved Malay lands.
 These conditions should be explicitly stated in the document, to prevent legal issues regarding the ownership of the land.